weaviate-tutorials/intro-workshop/README.md

 The notebooks are numbered based on the order in which they are used in the workshop.
 The notebooks are as follows:

-- `0_starter_examples.ipynb`: Simple, starter examples to demonstrate basic, high-level concepts
-- `1_weaviate_examples.ipynb`: A set of examples for the instructor to talk through
-- `1a_hands_on_queries.ipynb`: Similar to `1_weaviate_examples.ipynb`, but designed for the audience to go through themselves
+- `workshop_clean.ipynb`: A blank notebook for the audience to follow along with the instructor
-- `2_build_new_db.ipynb`: A notebook to demonstrate how to build a new Weaviate database - from spinning up an instance to data ingestion and queries
+- `workshop.ipynb`: A pre-filled version of the notebook above, with the code already written
 - `z_optional_explain_vectors.ipynb`: An optional notebook for explaining how vectors represent meaning

 ### Weaviate Cloud Services